EC-130E "Commando Solo"

 Location.
 40° 25.915′ N, 76° 34.136′ W. Marker is in Fort Indiantown Gap, Pennsylvania, in Lebanon County.
 Marker is at the intersection of Fisher Avenue and Clement Aveune, on the right when traveling east on Fisher Avenue.
+Located on the Fort Indiantown Gap National Guard Training Facility.
 Touch for map.
-Located on the Fort Indiantown Gap National Guard Training Facility.
 Marker is in this post office area: Annville PA 17003, United States of America.
+Touch for directions.

 Categories. • Air & Space • Military • War, 2nd Iraq •